Solution

 Design, licensing, and migration baselining

-Cohort sizing, image selection, network and storage planning, licensing plan, and reservation planning before waves roll, with migration baselines from Azure Virtual Desktop or legacy VDI where they apply.
+Cohort sizing, image selection, network and storage planning, Microsoft 365 E3/E5 dependency review, user subscription licences, and reservation planning before waves roll, with migration baselines from Azure Virtual Desktop where they apply.

 Deployment execution and validation